Rei-SwitchBot/faq/en-us/Meter.md

 Tap the gear icon at the top right.

-In the Settings screen, tap "Cloud Services".
+In the Settings screen, tap "Third-party Services".

-Turn on the "Cloud Services" in the Settings screen and connect it to the SwitchBot Hub product associated with your account.
+Turn on the "Third-party Services" in the Settings screen and connect it to the SwitchBot Hub product associated with your account.

 4．